Food Nutrition Facts

 Sometimes food nutrition facts get boiled down to very simple pronouncements that people remember that do not serve them well.

-Hydrogenated fats are really bad for you in any amount.
-Far better to limit real butter to a teaspoon or 2 a day and not eat eggs every day.
+Hydrogenated fats are not good for you in any amount.
+Far better to limit real butter to a teaspoon or two a day and eat eggs but just not every day.

 Eggs are the cheapest protein you can buy and an excellent source if you eat them in moderation.
-Only if you have high cholesterol need you be concerned.
+If you have high cholesterol consult with your doctor and stick to the plant fats in moderation, olive oil and coconut oil for cooking.

 Because technology and industrialization have led to enormous changes in the way we eat, chronic illness including obesity have become endemic to our culture.
 Too many people are no longer aware of these basic food nutrition facts and how they impact health.